fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 - `packing_mode` (String) Field usage depends on `service` value:
 	- Service `azure_cosmos_for_mongo`: Indicates the desired sync pack mode.
 Accepted values are `UsePackedModeOnly` and `UseUnpackedModeOnly`. `SelectTablesForPackedMode` is deprecated.
 	- Service `firebase`: Whether to sync all tables in unpacked mode or specific tables in packed mode.
 Default value: `UseUnpackedModeOnly`.
+	- Service `klaviyo`: Packing mode for EVENT and PERSON tables.
 	- Service `mongo`: Whether to sync all tables in unpacked mode only, all tables in packed mode only, or specific tables in packed mode.
 Default value: `UseUnpackedModeOnly`.
 	- Service `mongo_sharded`: Whether to sync all tables in unpacked mode only, all tables in packed mode only, or specific tables in packed mode.
 Default value: `UseUnpackedModeOnly`.
 	- Service `optimizely`: Packing mode for conversion and decision tables.
+	- Service `sailthru`: Packing mode for LIST_STATE and USER tables.
 - `pages` (Set of String) Field usage depends on `service` value:
 	- Service `facebook_pages`: Specific pages to sync.
 Must be populated if `sync_mode` is set to `SpecificPages`.
 - `partner_code` (String) Field usage depends on `service` value: